cmigayi/changelog-gitter/README.md

     iii. ["COMMENT"]

-      This are documentation comments.
-They should always be in double-qoutes.
+      This is the documentation comment.
+It should always be in double-qoutes.